 Everyone seems to love lists of Summer Reads.
 You know, books to read books at the beach or the cabin or the mountain campsite during summer vacation.
-Books that are fun, easy-reading, non-academic, don’t require dozens of hours to read, etc.
+Books that are fun, easy-reading, non-academic.
+Books that don’t require dozens of hours to read, etc.

-Since Memorial Day marks the unofficial start of summer, here are a few books I think will make great summer reads.
-Read them on your downtime, on vacation, or just sitting in a lounge chair on the porch or in the back yard enjoying the nice weather (or eventually nice weather in some locations like Minnesota!).
+Memorial Day marks the unofficial start of summer.
+Therefore, here are a few books I think will make great summer reads.
+Read them on your downtime or on vacation.
+In addition, read them just sitting in a lounge chair on the porch or in the back yard enjoying the nice weather.
+(We’ll eventually get nice weather in some locations like Minnesota, right?)

 Chicago Examiner reporter Leo Townsend has landed the interview of a lifetime with openly gay, front-running US presidential candidate Griffin Carlisle.
 But when Leo is forced to abandon the interview to rush to the side of his estranged father who has suffered a near-fatal heart attack, Leo’s personal and professional worlds collide.
 When Griffin offers to visit the Townsend farm for an interview, secrets are exposed that jeopardize not just Leo’s family, but an entire nation.

 Drake Cody is an emergency doctor and researcher with a past no physician is allowed to have.
 His experimental drug may help the paralyzed walk.

 Renegade agents of the trillion-dollar pharmaceutical industry place Drake and his family in deadly peril.
 Drake, his wife Rachelle, and their two children become pawns in a contest where their lives mean nothing.
 Rachelle’s duty as a mother is tested beyond limits.
 Drake’s shocking history may help save them – or assure their destruction.